Hylozoic/hylo-frontend/README.md

 ### Deploying

 * Your Heroku API token needs to be set in the shell environment variable `HEROKU_API_TOKEN`.
+* You should have run `npm install` prior to performing this task for the first time
 * Commit all your changes before deploying.
 The filenames of the deployed assets will include the first 8 characters of the most recent commit hash.
-* Run `grunt minify deploy:app`, where `app` is the name of a Heroku app, e.g. "hylo-staging".
+* Run `grunt bundle deploy:app`, where `app` is the name of a Heroku app, e.g. "hylo-staging".
 The task will upload assets to the app's S3 bucket and change the app's config variables to point to the newly-uploaded assets.